vivmagarwal/css-training/pages/css-nesting-module/readme.md

 <br>

-1. We will begin by understand the problems that common CSS pre-processors like Sass solves using nesting.
+1. We will begin by understand the problems that common CSS pre-processors like Sass solves using **nesting**.
 2. Look at some limitations of using pre-processors all the time.
 3. Finally the most exciting part!.
-Well learn how CSS Working Group is proposing to solve this problem.
+Well learn how CSS Working Group is proposing to solve this problem natively.

 ## The Problem